-The Wilpattu National Park was closed in 1985 after LTTE Tiger Terrorists brutally murdered 23 of it employees.
+The Wilpattu National Park was closed in 1985 after LTTE Tiger Terrorists brutally murdered 23 of its employees.
 The park once again opened to the public in March 2003 after 18 years.
-During these 18 years the jungle was a heaven for the terrorists, poachers and illegal timber traders.
+During these 18 years, the jungle was a haven for terrorists, poachers, and illegal timber traders.

-During this period, the leopard population population dwindled with poachers having free pass to the jungles.
+During this period, the leopard population dwindled with poachers having free passes to the jungles.
 There has been no leopard population count done in the recent past.
 But in 1978 when we visited Wilpattu we saw no less than 7 leopards in 2 days.
 2 visits after the reopening in 2003 no leopards were spotted.
-Even the deer population have thinned due to poaching.
+Even the deer population has thinned due to poaching.
 Another reason for this is the animals in this park are not used to vehicles and run into the jungle at the first sound of a jeep.
 But the leopard and the other wildlife populations are now gradually increasing.
-But with time passing spotting leopards and bears have been more frequent.
+But with time passing spotting leopards and bears has been more frequent.

 This National park is open to visitors from 6.00 a.m. to 6.00 p.m.
 All the bungalows inside the park were been destroyed or burned down during the terrorist period.
-Currently Panikkawila, Manawila, Thalawila, Kokmote, Lunuwila, Manikkapolauththu, Weewewa and Maradamaduwa Dormitory bungalows are operating within the wildlife park.
-These can accommodate 10 adults and costs approx Rs.
+Currently, Panikkawila, Manawila, Thalawila, Kokmote, Lunuwila, Manikkapolauththu, Weewewa, and Maradamaduwa Dormitory bungalows are operating within the wildlife park.
+These can accommodate 10 adults and cost approx Rs.
 6150/- (all charges and taxes included) per night.
-These bungalows have to be booked prior through the Department of Wildlife Conservation There are some good eco type bungalows around the park but for some luxury, closest is Anuradhapura which is about 50 Km away from Wilpattu.
+These bungalows have to be booked through the Department of Wildlife Conservation.
+There are some good eco-type bungalows around the park, but for some luxury, the closest is Anuradhapura which is about 50 Km away from Wilpattu.

 Current Crisis at Wippatu National Park

-During 2010-2015 over 3000 hectares has been cleared and its valuable timber felled on the western side of the Wilpattu National Park has been cleared to make way for illegal Muslim settlements in the North and the East provinces breaching the country’s laws under the Forest Conservation Act.
+During 2010-2015 over 3000 hectares were cleared and its valuable timber felled on the western side of the Wilpattu National Park has been cleared to make way for illegal Muslim settlements in the North and the East provinces breaching the country’s laws under the Forest Conservation Act.

-Number of conservation groups have been pressuring the Government to take action against this rape of Wilpattu Forest but yet no decisive action has been forthcoming from the government as at today.
+A number of conservation groups have been pressuring the Government to take action against this rape of Wilpattu Forest but yet no decisive action has been forthcoming from the government as of today.